V-Sekai-fire/aria-character-core/decisions/166-arc-prize-2025-abstract-reasoning-challenge-solution.md

 System reaches basic functionality but performs poorly due to fundamental gaps in ARC-specific reasoning.
 Complex architecture becomes liability rather than asset.

 **Recommended Risk Mitigation:**
-1. **Start with simple baseline:** Single-app prototype before umbrella architecture
+1. **Start with minimal umbrella scope:** Begin with aria_grid + aria_arc_coordinator only, add other apps incrementally
 2. **Validate core assumptions early:** Test basic grid reasoning on public ARC data within 2 weeks
 3. **Plan for failure:** Have backup plan for simpler submission if complex approach fails
 4. **Budget reality:** Assume 3-5x longer development time than estimated
 5. **Expert consultation:** Engage ARC research community early for guidance

+**Note:** Monolithic apps are not viable based on Aria's previous experience - they collapse under complexity.
+The umbrella architecture is necessary to prevent code collapse, but we can start with minimal scope and expand incrementally.

 ## Risk Mitigation